benjamin-patch/medical-insurance/README.md

 # Medical Insurance Project

-Codecademy medical insurance project.
-For educational purposes only.
+Codecademy project for educational purposes only.

-Built and tested in a `Python 3.13.1` venv.
+Built and tested in a `Python 3.13.2` venv.

 No external packages are required, so `requirements.txt` is empty.